wxyz-abcd/node-haxball/README.md

   - constructor(object): creates a new instance of Haxball client with storage values in parameter _object_ set accordingly. values for only these keys of _object_ will be used: \['show_indicators','player_name','fps_limit','player_auth_key','sound_chat','show_avatars','geo','geo_override','sound_crowd','sound_highlight','sound_main','extrapolation','avatar','resolution_scale','view_mode','player_keys','team_colors'\]. _onRequestAnimationFrame_ callback can also be set here. _render_ is a special key that is used only for rendering purposes. it may have values for these browser environment(window) function/variables: 'setTimeout', 'clearTimeout', 'setInterval', 'clearInterval', 'performance', 'console', 'requestAnimationFrame', 'cancelAnimationFrame', 'devicePixelRatio', 'document', 'images'. images should be an object with keys 'grass', 'concrete', 'concrete2', each assigned to an object of type 'Image'. the functions(_setTimeout_, _clearTimeout_, _setInterval_, _clearInterval_, _requestAnimationFrame_, _cancelAnimationFrame_) should be binded to browser's _window_ object.

+  - properties:
+    - version: current version number. other clients cannot join the room created by this Haxball client if this version number is different than theirs.

   - functions:
     - value = getStorageValue(key): returns the current value of storage\[key\] where key must be one of \['show_indicators','player_name','fps_limit','player_auth_key','sound_chat','show_avatars','geo','geo_override','sound_crowd','sound_highlight','sound_main','extrapolation','avatar','resolution_scale','view_mode','player_keys','team_colors'\].
     - setStorageValue(key, value): sets storage\[key\]=(value) where key must be one of \['show_indicators','player_name','fps_limit','player_auth_key','sound_chat','show_avatars','geo','geo_override','sound_crowd','sound_highlight','sound_main','extrapolation','avatar','resolution_scale','view_mode','player_keys','team_colors'\].